Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 Both are a handheld gadget that literally pulses in your hand to coach you through slowing your breathing, and it’s amazing for getting out of your head and back into your body.

-You don’t have to hit the gym for this.
+You don’t have to hit the gym for this, but you also absolutely can.

 Ever noticed how animals literally shake after something scary happens?
-It’s a natural trauma release.
-After my PTSD diagnosis I realized I physically shake when I get upset now.
+It’s a natural trauma release, after my PTSD diagnosis a few years ago I realized I physically shake when I get upset now.

 Even just putting on music and moving how your body wants for 5 minutes can work wonders.

-Somatic therapy focuses on noticing sensations without judgment.
+Somatic therapy focuses on noticing sensations without any judgment.

 Instead of thinking "This anxiety is bad," you notice: